 Looking for some authentic Hawaiian ukulele songs?
-We’ve compiled a list of seven awesome Hawaiian songs that everyone will enjoy.
+We’ve compiled a list of eleven awesome Hawaiian songs that everyone will enjoy.
 Whether you want to play these songs or just listen, each of them are popular hits with strong connections to the beautiful state of Hawaii.

 We’ve included each song’s history, tips on how to play them, and videos of each song.
 We hope you enjoy listening and reading about the stories of these beautiful Hawaiian songs – in the spirit of Hawaii, “Aloha!”